mdn/content/files/en-us/web/accessibility/aria/roles/application_role/index.md

 - Changing attribute values
   - : `aria-activedescendant` is used to manage the focus inside the application container.
 Set in response to keyboard or other application events that change focus or point of interaction.

-<div class="note"><p>The <code>application</code> role does not have a related HTML widget and thus is completely free form.
+>**Note** The `application` role does not have a related HTML widget and thus is completely free form.
 The author of the application must take full responsibility for not letting users get stuck in a focus limbo or trap focus inside something the user cannot exit of.
 All aspects of interaction, including returning to the regular web content on other parts of the page, must be handled.
-Use wisely, and cautiously!</p></div>
+Use wisely, and cautiously!

 ## Examples